 As a preserved part of the song’s heritage, the newly renovated crib takes up the length of the room with interactive light and a sound display system so you can learn more about how it was built and what each part represents, from the three wise men to a later-added typical wedding scene.

 Ried town also has a treasure hunt style of Crib window displays, marked by the Silent Night 200 logo.
 The Silent Night Crib Walk is made up of 30 nativity scenes in shop windows and public spaces in the centre of Ried im Innkreis.
 The Krippenweg starts in Rainerstraße, passing through the squares and pretty streets of the city centre, and eventually ends at the original Silent Night Crib in the museum at Kirchenplatz.

 In nearby Hochburg-Ach, visitors on the Silent Night trail can visit the birth house of Silent Night composer Franz Xaver Gruber.
-This is not the original house but is built to replica from the materials of a house that stood right next to it.
+This is not the original house but is built as a replica from the materials of a house that stood right next to it.
 The creaking wood adds to the timeless feels as you get to wander around a small exhibition of Gruber’s life, which includes his original organ.

-It was here that I got to taste the special ‘Silent night beer’ – a light and tasty stout available in stores on site at the many Silent Night Museums alongside other memorabilia.
+It was here that I got to taste the special ‘Silent night beer’ – a light and tasty stout available in stores on-site at the many Silent Night Museums alongside other memorabilia.

-Also in Hochburg-Ach, you can walk the Franz Xaver Gruber Peace Trail in the village that is marked by a sculpture for every continent of the world.
+Also in Hochburg-Ach, you can walk the Franz Xaver Gruber Peace Trail in the village that is marked by sculpture for every continent of the world.
 This was constructed not only to connect the village on a walking trail but also to promote the sense of unity and to discover the peace meaning of the song.